-The encouragement of organised sport is part of the official programme of the People's Revolutionary government in South Vietnam.
+Background: The encouragement of organised sport is part of the official programme of the People's Revolutionary government in South Vietnam.
 In one way, the authorities are fortunate.
 Luxury clubs, built before the revolution, and once used by the French, the Americans, and rich Vietnamese, are still there; now they are being turned over to the students and young workers of South Vietnam.

 A recent party statement said that tennis, horse-racing, water ski-ing and yachting would all be encouraged; but not golf.
 A golf course built by the Americans on the outskirts of Saigon is to be turned into football pitches.
 All students and factory workers are also to be taught gymnastics, with the idea of improving national fitness.

 Already the students and other young people have taken possession of the grounds of the exclusive clubs.
 They can be found there playing casual games of football, volley-ball or basket-ball. the Nautical Club provides a well-equipped swimming pool, well up to standard for organised events.
 Tennis tournaments are developing a fairly high standard of play. the younger children amuse themselves in the club grounds by having a tug-of-war.
 And all the young people find these big open spaces an ideal place to enjoy a picnic meal.

 The moving spirit in this drive to encourage sport in Saigon is Truong Tan Buu, now the official Director of Saigon Sport and Gymnastic Organisation.
 Many years ago, when the French were in Vietnam, he was a famous footballer.
 In the meantime, he has served first with the Viet Minh and then the National Liberation Front.
 He returned to Saigon after the revolutionary forces took over the city last year, and was put in charge of the development of sport and physical recreation.